arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ### Thermocouples

-The Portenta Machine Control is compatible with **non-grounded** Type K and Type J Thermocouples.
+The Portenta Machine Control is compatible with **non-grounded Type K and Type J Thermocouples**.
 Connect a thermocouple following the next steps:

-- Connect the thermocouple to one of the three channels named **Temp Probes****.
+- Connect the thermocouple to one of the three channels named `TEMP PROBES`.
-- Connect the thermocouple positive pin to TPCH.
+- Connect the thermocouple positive pin to `TPCH`.
-- Connect the thermocouple negative pin to TNCH.
+- Connect the thermocouple negative pin to `TNCH`.

 ![Non-grounded Thermocouple connection to channel 0](assets/thermocouple-connection.png)

-***Depending on the region and normative, thermocouples can have different cables color codes.
-Please check the meaning of each cable code before connecting them do the device.
+***Thermocouples can have different cable color codes depending on the region and normative.
+Please check the meaning of each cable code before connecting them to the device.
 Do not connect the thermocouple negative pin to GND.***

 The following example sketch demonstrates how to read temperatures from thermocouples connected to a Portenta Machine Control device.
 It uses the `Arduino_PortentaMachineControl` library to interface with the thermocouple probes and prints the temperature values to the Arduino IDE's Serial Monitor every second.